COVID-19 Admissions Information

 Admissions Staff and Operations

-In an effort to practice social distancing, a proactive and community-minded response to slowing the spread of COVID-19, the Office of Admissions is unable to meet with in-person visitors at this time.
-However, Admissions staff are still available to answer your questions!
-Reach us Monday through Friday at 360-650-3440 and email@example.com, or feel free to schedule a video chat with an Admissions Counselor at any time.
+Yes!
+Admissions staff are here and available to answer your questions!
+Our office is open to visitors Monday through Friday, 8am to 5pm, or reach us via phone or email at 360-650-3440 and email@example.com.
+Feel free to schedule a video chat with an Admissions Counselor at any time.
 We'd love to hear from you!
 We also encourage you to reach out to your territory admissions counselor directly.

 The Office of Admissions will keep the Admissions visit website up to date with the latest scheduling information.
 Major impacts to campus operations are also posted on the Admissions website and the WWU home page.

 Yes!
-Our staff are still available to help you with any questions or problems you may have.
-Staff may not be on site at this time, but are working remotely on a regular schedule.
+Our staff are available to help you with any questions or problems you may have and can connect with you in-office or virtually Monday through Friday during the business hours of 8am - 5pm.
 Reach us Monday through Friday at 360-650-3440 and firstname.lastname@example.org, or feel free to schedule a video chat with an Admissions Counselor at any time.
 We'd love to hear from you!
 We also encourage you to reach out to your territory admissions counselor directly.

 While Western's $300 confirmation fee is usually non-refundable at Western, it was refundable through June 15 for fall 2020 term.
 Currently, special circumstances and/or cases of hardship are being considered on an individual basis (email inquiries to email@example.com).